jerydam/faucetdrop/Readme.md

 ## 🔒 Built-in Protections

 * Only you (the faucet creator) can manage funds
-* Users can’t claim twice from different chains
+* Users can’t droptwice from different chains
-* Token claim period is strictly enforced
+* Token dropperiod is strictly enforced
 * Reentrancy and balance protection is included

 ---